This page was generated from docs/examples/reflectance_ftir/PyIRoGlass_Reflectance.ipynb. Interactive online version: Binder badge.

 Olivine Thicknesses

-The workflows for processing olivine and glass spectra are slightly different given variable refractive index and wavenumbers of applicability.
-We’ll walk through each individually.
+The workflows for processing olivine and glass spectra are slightly different given variable refractive index (n) and wavenumbers (lambda) of applicability.
+We will walk through each individually.

 [3]: